intel/opencl-intercept-layer/docs/chrome_tracing.md

 ## Configuring Chrome Tracing

-There are (currently) three Chrome Tracing-related controls for the Intercept Layer for OpenCL Applications:
+There are (currently) four Chrome Tracing-related controls for the Intercept Layer for OpenCL Applications:

 * `ChromeCallLogging`: This is the control for tracing OpenCL host APIs.